Hay! Looking for some basic electronics learning stuff? Well then, welcome.

 Every electronics circuit is made of basic electronics components.
 The combination of these components determines the behavior and purpose of a circuit.

-Same resistors, diodes, and capacitors connected in some way may make a power supply circuit.
+The same resistors, diodes, and capacitors connected in some way may make a power supply circuit.
 But the same components with different arrangements may end in a whole different circuit.

 Following are the brief introductions to these basic components.
 I have decided to make a separate blog on each component.
 For some, I have already done and some are under process.
 I will keep updating this post as we progress together.